 Regulatory and platform compliance

 Bytera follows data minimization and purpose limitation principles.
-Since Pulse has no external sub-processors and stores no personal data, the compliance surface is minimal.
+Pulse stores no names, emails, or profile data, and the only outbound data is feature-usage metrics to an Atlassian-approved analytics tool — keeping the compliance surface minimal.

 Pulse adheres to all Atlassian Marketplace Partner requirements for security, privacy, and the Security Bug Fix Policy.